 Workforce Opportunity for Rural Communities (WORC) Initiative Pre-Application Webinars

-The U.S. Department of Labor, Employment and Training Administration (ETA), in partnership with the Appalachian Regional Commission (ARC) and the Delta Regional Authority (DRA) are also hosting a webinar on Friday, May 29, 2020, 1:00 PM-2:30 PM ET to discuss the requirements of the grant application.
+The U.S. Department of Labor, Employment and Training Administration (ETA), in partnership with the Appalachian Regional Commission (ARC) and the Delta Regional Authority (DRA) hosted a webinar on Friday, May 29, 2020 to discuss the requirements of the grant application.
 More information about the webinar is available on the WorkforceGPS website.

 The WORC Initiative is designed to facilitate the alignment of workforce development efforts with existing economic development strategies in rural communities hard hit by economic transition and recovering slowly.
 The purpose of this program is to demonstrate the alignment of regionally driven, comprehensive approaches to addressing economic distress and the necessary workforce development activities to ensure a workforce capable of succeeding in current and future job opportunities.
 Successful long-term economic growth strategies build upon bottom-up, community-led plans that promote economic resilience and maximize regional strengths.
 The WORC Initiative grants take a long-term view toward assisting eligible communities in diversifying their economies by investing in local strategies developed by regional partners.
 This long-term view also acknowledges the impact of the opioid crisis and the significant challenges it presents to a community’s workforce.
 To address these challenges, ETA encourages applicants to include within their applications strategies to address the employment and training needs of individuals affected by substance use disorder in their communities.